Anton Chekhov: Legacy

 In Chekhov's lifetime, British and Irish critics generally did not find his work pleasing; E. J. Dillon thought "the effect on the reader of Chekhov's tales was repulsion at the gallery of human waste represented by his fickle, spineless, drifting people" and R. E. C. Long said "Chekhov's characters were repugnant, and that Chekhov revelled in stripping the last rags of dignity from the human soul".
 After his death, Chekhov was reappraised.
 Constance Garnett's translations won him an English-language readership and the admiration of writers such as James Joyce, Virginia Woolf, and Katherine Mansfield, whose story "The Child Who Was Tired" is similar to Chekhov's "Sleepy".
 The Russian critic D. S. Mirsky, who lived in England, explained Chekhov's popularity in that country by his "unusually complete rejection of what we may call the heroic values".
 In Russia itself, Chekhov's drama fell out of fashion after the revolution, but it was later incorporated into the Soviet canon.
 The character of Lopakhin, for example, was reinvented as a hero of the new order, rising from a modest background so as eventually to possess the gentry's estates.

 Despite Chekhov's reputation as a playwright, William Boyd asserts that his short stories represent the greater achievement.
 Raymond Carver, who wrote the short story "Errand" about Chekhov's death, believed that Chekhov was the greatest of all short story writers:

+According to literary critic Daniel S. Burt, Chekhov was one of the greatest and most influential writers of all time.